 Positive reinforcement, just like any dog training method, can set your dog up for success or failure.
 Setting a dog up for success requires more than just rewarding good behaviour.
-It involves redirecting your dog's focus and rewarding the right behaviour at the right time.
+It involves redirecting your dog's focus via a motivator that varies between different individuals and rewarding the right behaviour at the right time.

 What you should do

 1. Have an immediate response to reward the desired behaviour

 One mistake commonly made by owners includes giving your dog a command before breaking up a chunk of treat and offering it to the dog.
 Many situations can occur during the delay in offering the treat such as your dog fixating on a passing dog with excitement, getting frightened by a loud sound, jumping on you, and so on.
 Giving a treat at this time would reinforce the minor behavioural issues your dog displays.
 If a treat is given while your dog is fixated on another dog, you are rewarding excitement.
 If you give a treat when your dog gets frightened by a sound, you are encouraging fear.
 Hence, it is crucial to reward the instant your dog does the desired behaviour, directly associating the treat with the ideal behaviour.

 Dogs tend to lose their concentration quicker when their attention is constantly directed using treats.
 Ideally, the training outcome should be your dog understanding the quicker a desirable behaviour is displayed, the quicker a treat is given.
 It is important to end training sessions before the concentration is lost, forming a positive association with both you and the activity, facilitating the precious dog-owner bond.